 Since Pakistan was created as a result of ‘Muslim nationalism,’ it was thought that all other nationalisms would be submerged in it.
 Thus, when an ardent Leaguer G.M.
 Syed raised the slogan of Sindhi nationalism, without decrying his Muslim nationalism, he was promptly thrown out of the League.
 Similarly, the League was wary of the Pakhtun nationalism, again with a Muslim framework, of Bacha Khan and his Khudai Khidmatgar movement, and spurned their attempts to align with the League.

-After independence this rejection became open hostility and the government of Dr Khan Sahib was unceremoniously and unconstitutionally thrown out of power, and Bacha Khan subsequently arrested without charge for years.
+After independence this rejection became open hostility and the government of Dr Khan Sahib was unceremoniously and unconstitutionally thrown out of power, and Bacha Khan subsequently arrested with0ut charge for years.

 To be continued